bentoml/.github/profile/README.md

 BentoML is an open source platform for machine learning in production.
 It simplifies model packaging and model management, optimizes model serving workloads to run at production scale, and accelerates the creation, deployment, and monitoring of prediction services.

 - [🍱 BentoML](https://github.com/bentoml/BentoML): The Unified Model Serving Framework
-- [🦄️ Yatai](https://github.com/bentoml/Yatai): Model Deployment at scale on Kubernetes
+- [🦄️ Yatai](https://github.com/bentoml/Yatai): Production-first ML platform on Kubernetes
 - [🚀 bentoctl](https://github.com/bentoml/bentoctl): Fast model deployment on any cloud platform

 ## Get in touch 💬